Low-alcohol beer

 Examples of zero-alcohol beer in Iran.
-Per sharia, purchasing and consuming alcoholic drinks is prohibited in the country.
+Per the Iranian interpretation of fiqh, purchasing and consuming alcoholic drinks is prohibited in the country.

 Low-alcohol beer is beer with little or no alcohol by volume that aims to reproduce the taste of beer while eliminating or reducing the inebriating effect, carbohydrates, and calories of regular alcoholic brews.
 Low-alcohol beers can come in different beer styles such as lagers, stouts, and ales.
 Low-alcohol beer is also known as light beer, non-alcoholic beer, small beer, small ale, or near-beer.

 History

-Low-alcohol brews such as small beer date back at least to medieval Europe, where they served as a less risky alternative to water (which often was polluted by faeces and parasites) and were less expensive than higher-quality, higher-alcohol brews like stouts, porters, and ales.
+Low-alcohol brews such as small beer date back at least to medieval Europe, where they served as a less risky alternative to polluted water supplies (which were often polluted by faeces and parasites) and were less expensive than higher-quality, higher-alcohol brews like stouts, porters, and ales.

-More recently, the temperance movements and the need to avoid alcohol while driving, operating machinery, taking certain medications, etc. led to the development of non-intoxicating beers.
+More recently, the temperance movements and the need to avoid alcohol while driving, operating machinery, taking certain medications, etc. have led to the development of non-intoxicating beers.

 In the United States, according to John Naleszkiewicz, non-alcoholic brews were promoted during Prohibition.
 In 1917, President Wilson proposed limiting the alcohol content of malt beverages to 2.75% to try to appease avid prohibitionists.
 In 1919, Congress approved the Volstead Act, which limited the alcohol content of all beverages to 0.5%.
 These very-low-alcohol beverages became known as tonics, and many breweries began brewing them in order to stay in business during Prohibition.
 Since removing the alcohol from the beer requires just one extra step, many breweries saw it as an easy change.
 In 1933, when Prohibition was repealed, breweries simply omitted this extra step.

 By the 1980s and 90s, "light" beers became more popular.
 Declining consumption has also led to the introduction of mass-market non-alcoholic beverages, dubbed "near beer".
 Low-alcohol and alcohol-free bars and pubs have also been established to cater for drinkers of non-alcoholic beverages.

 In the UK, the introduction of a lower rate of beer duty for low-strength beer (of 2.8% ABV or less) in October 2011 spurred many small brewers to revive old styles of small beer and create higher-hopped craft beers at the lower alcohol level to be able to lower the cost of their beer to consumers.

 At the start of the 21st century, alcohol-free beer has seen a rise in popularity in the Middle East (which now makes up a third of the market).
 One reason for this is that Islamic scholars issued fatawa which permitted the consumption of beer as long as large quantities could be consumed without getting drunk.
 By 2022, craft hop water has become a market unto itself in the United States, with one Southern California brewer regarding it as not being beer at all.